Start of the journey ” skiing at Alta”.

 The Ikon pass is an international pass that allows you to go to all the resorts on their list with no separate fees.
 There are some restrictions, but check it out!

-There is one stop for Alta, which leads to the village.
+There is one stop for skiing at Alta, which also leads to the village.
 They allow you to leave your bags without a locker in the Goldminer’s Daughter lodge at the base.

-We also went on a Friday- so many kids!
+We also went for skiing at Alta on a Friday- so many kids!
 Apparently some schools have Friday off in order for kids to go skiing.
 I am glad they are promoting fitness, but they should be in school!
-Or at least, not while I am skiing (haha).
+Or at least, not while I am skiing at Alta (haha).

 Like the other resorts, you can go straight to the chairlift with your pass in your pocket.
 However, it appears the locals do not like the Ikon pass.
 I went up to buy lunch and asked if they give discounts for Ikon pass holders (some places do).
 The guy gave me so much sass.